OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     ONEGATE_ENDPOINT="http://one.example.com:5030"

-If you are reconfiguring any time later already running services, don't forget to restart them to apply the changes.
+If you are reconfiguring already running services at a later point, don't forget to restart them to apply the changes.

 .. note::